IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ## The Algorithm

-The Deutsch algorithm is pretty straightforward.
-It just does the following:
+Now that we know how to build oracles, we can finally have a look at Deutsch's algorithm.
+It is pretty straightforward, it just does the following:

 1. Negates the `output` qubit so it starts with $|1\rangle$
-2. Applies Hadamard gates to both input and output to turn them into a superposition
+2. Applies Hadamard gates to both `input` and `output` to turn them into a superposition
 3. Applies the oracle, whichever it is
-4. Converts back the input with a Hadamard gate and measures it, since it now holds the answer to the question: "is the function balanced?"
+4. Converts back the input with a Hadamard gate and measures it
+5. The `input'` qubit now holds the answer to the question: "is the function balanced?"

 Note that we don't measure the output, since it's irrelevant and yields the wrong result anyway.